-The tax on dividends to nonresidents increases from 5% to 7.5%, without prejudice of the treatment specified in double taxation treaties.
+The tax on dividends for non-residents increases from 7.5% to 10%, subject to the treatment specified in double taxation treaties.

 Tax on indirect sales

-Increase in the withholding rate from 15% to 20% of the value of foreign payments and to 33% for payments regarding back office services provided by head offices.
+The new law retains the increase in the withholding rate from 15% to 20% of the value of foreign payments and to 33% for the payments in respect of back office services provided by the headquarters.

-Taxes, fees and contributions effectively paid during the year —except for income and complementary taxes – are now fully deductible for income tax purposes.
-50% of the industry and commerce tax may be included as a deduction in the income tax return.
+The deduction of tax payments remains unchanged from the previous tax reform.
+Taxes, fees and contributions, effectively paid in the year —except for income and complementary taxes— were included as 100% deductible for income tax purposes.
+A 50% portion of the industry and trade tax may be included as a tax discount on the income tax return.

 Special regime of mega-investments

-Income tax rate of 27% (except for hotel income, which shall remain at 9%).
+• A 27% income tax rate (except for hotel income, which will remain at 9%);

-Depreciation of fixed assets over a minimum period of two years, regardless of the asset’s useful life.
+• The depreciation of fixed assets over a period of at least 2 years, regardless of the useful life of the asset;

-Profits distributed by these companies will not be subject to tax on dividends.
-Profits taxed in accordance with articles 48 and 49 of the Colombian Tax Code will be subject to the rate of 27%.
+• The earnings that are distributed by these companies will not be subject to the tax on dividends.
+Gains taxed under articles 48 and 49 of the Colombian Tax Code will be subject to a 27% rate;

-In addition, tax law stability rules were created to allow these taxpayers to maintain the benefits in case of unfavorable changes to the regime.
-To that end, for a five-year period, 0.75% of the value of the investment made each year must be paid to the authorities.
+• In addition, a legal tax stability regime is created that will allow them to keep the benefits in the event of unfavorable changes to the regime.
+For these purposes, 0.75% of the value of the investment that is realized each year over a 5 year period must be paid to the authorities.

-A new Colombian holding companies (“CHC”) regime is created for Colombian companies whose main purpose is the ownership of shares in companies or institutions in Colombia and/or abroad.
-Dividends distributed by nonresident entities to a CHC are reported as exempt income.
-Dividends paid by CHCs to residents are subject to tax on dividends, while those paid to nonresidents are considered foreign-source and not taxed in Colombia.
+A new regime for Colombian Holding Companies (“CHC”) is maintained for companies whose main purpose is the ownership of shares in companies or institutions in Colombia and/or abroad.
+Dividends distributed by non-resident entities to the CHC are exempt from income tax.
+Dividends paid by the CHC to residents are subject to tax on dividends; those paid to non-residents are regarded as foreign-source and will not be taxable in Colombia.